awsdocs/amazon-cloudfront-developer-guide/doc_source/AccessLogs.md

    If you enable cookie logging, CloudFront logs the cookies in all requests regardless of which cookies you choose to forward to the origin\.
 When a request doesn’t include a cookie header, this field’s value is a hyphen \(\-\)\.
-For more information about cookies, see [Caching Content Based on Cookies](Cookies.md)\.
+For more information about cookies, see [Caching content based on cookies](Cookies.md)\.

 1. **`x-edge-result-type`**